It is normal to feel worried when there is a change in your health. You may be worried about:

 Having read the information in this section, consider the following:

-- Do I have health/disability insurance that can help pay for some of my costs)?
+- Do I have private health/ disability insurance that can help pay for some of my costs (for example: Sun Life or Blue Cross)?

-- Do I have short-term and long-term disability benefits through work?
+- Do I have short-term and/or long-term disability benefits through work?

-- Do I know who to talk to about my work benefits (for example: human resources or occupational health)?
+- Do I know who to talk to about my work benefits (for example: my boss, human resources, union, or occupational health)?

-- Do I know about government funding programs and tax benefits available to persons with disabilities (for example: Registered Disability Savings plan, Ontario Disability Support Program or T2201 tax form)?
+- Do I know about government funding programs and tax benefits available to persons with disabilities (for example: Canada Pension Plan Disability Benefits (CPP-D), Ontario Disability Support Program (ODSP) or The Disability Tax Credit Certificate (T2201 tax form)?

-- Am I able to manage my money (for example, pay bills or balance a budget)?
+- Am I able to manage my money independently or do I need assistance (for example: pay bills or balance a budget)?

 - Can my caregiver manage the finances?

-- Do I need a power of attorney to manage my money?
+- Do I need a Power of Attorney for Property to manage my money?

 - Do I feel that I am being taken advantage of when it comes to my money?